Prompt Library · 36 prompts

 - Requirements (must have): [list 2-3 hard requirements]

-- Who we're NOT looking for: [describe the wrong candidate to filter them out]
+- Who we are NOT looking for: [describe the wrong candidate to filter them out]

 What we offer: